Happy New Year! I Quit!

 I hear this story all the time.
 It is the first Friday morning of the year and things are going well.
 The weekend is close, and your project is on track.
 You have the right budget, the right timeline, and the right team in place.
 Just as you sip that perfect coffee, you know the one with the rare balance of coffee, cream, sugar, and heat…there is a soft knock at the door.

 After a short, and awkward, five minutes, your top team member, the MVP of that project, has resigned.
 And your coffee’s cold.

 Grab another cup!
 Your next move is very important!

 What do you do?
 Many of my clients ask me this very question.
 In large part, the answer depends on the client.
 However, there are two universal tips I want to share, the most important of them is to let the team member go.

 The other reason is the team left behind.
-People talk and when counter offers are given the team will find out.
+People talk and when counteroffers are given the team will find out.
 They ALWAYS find out.
 When they do, they will feel diminished.
 It lessens their value and sets the precedent that to get a raise you have to threaten to quit.
-In a small firm it could affect the entire firm!
-Regardless of size it affects the team culture in a negative way.
+In a small firm, it could affect the entire firm!
+Regardless of size, it affects the team culture negatively.

 Your reaction is to be honest about your disappointment, wish them well, and ensure you have an in-depth exit interview to understand their reasons for leaving.
 Use the knowledge to make changes, if needed, in the firm.

 Call Up the Bush League!

 I get it.
 You now have a hole, a big hole, in your team.
 Who is going to do the great work now in your lap?
 Easy.
 Go to your bench.